rollthecloudinc/quell/README.md

 ## Content

-Panels subsystem for information placed on a page.
+Panels backbone.
+The content which is placed on a page.

 ## Style

-Panels subsystem for changing the behavior of panes in a panel.
+Panels subsystem for enhancing standard panel rendering with additional behavior.

 ## Layout

 Panels subsystem for laying out content on a panel page.

-## Widgets
+## Attribute

+Inpsired by Magento.

+Framework for extending concrete entities with unstructured meta data.

 ## Panels